-George is a Partner at Thomson Geer in the Adelaide office, where he advises on a range of taxation, transactional, business structuring, succession planning and tax controversy matters.
+George Hodson, CTA, is a Partner at Thomson Geer in the Adelaide office, where he advises on a range of taxation, transactional, business structuring, succession planning and tax controversy matters.
 He acts for a range of private, public and government clients and works closely with businesses, high net worth families, not-for-profits, accountants and other professional advisers.
 He has extensive experience in taxation advisory as well as dispute resolution with federal and state revenue authorities.
 George presents at various industry events and has authored numerous articles for The Tax Institute and other industry publications.
 He has held a variety of professional committee roles and presently sits on the SA Technical Resource Committee with The Tax Institute.

 - Current at

 Peter Slegers, LLB (Hons), MTax, CTA